Written by: Natalie Pompilio

 From there, they moved to the Stewart Junneau residence on the hotel’s 15th – and top – floor.
 There, the terrace provided a view of the city from the Mississippi River to Lake Pontchartrain, from the French Quarter to the Crescent City Connection.

-Their relationship had begun in 2011 when Charles asked Trevor if he was winning in a Biloxi casino.
+Their relationship had begun in 2011 when Charles asked Travis if he was winning in a Biloxi casino.
 Eight years later, surrounded by loving friends and family and forever bound, both men felt like they’d won the jackpot.

 NOW Spotlight Wedding Pros: